Package Leaflet: Information for the User

 Deferasirox Zentiva contains sodium

-This medicine contains less than 1 mmol of sodium (23 mg) per coated tablet; it is essentially "sodium-free".
+This medicine contains less than 1 mmol of sodium (23 mg) per film-coated tablet; this is essentially "sodium-free".

-Follow exactly the administration instructions for this medication as indicated by your doctor.
+Follow the instructions for administration of this medicine exactly as told by your doctor.

-If in doubt, consult your doctor or pharmacist again.
+If you are in doubt, consult your doctor or pharmacist again.

-How much Deferasirox Zentiva should be taken
+How much Deferasirox Zentiva to take

 The dose of deferasirox is related to body weight for all patients.
 Your doctor will calculate the dose you need and tell you how many tablets to take per day.